Mission Point Light: Current status and activities

-As reported in the Traverse City Record Eagle, in a unique program, the lighthouse society sought volunteers to work and live in the Mission Point Light during 2008.
-There is a fee, which will benefit the light.
+The lighthouse society sought volunteers to work and live in the Mission Point Light during 2008.
+There is a fee, which benefits the light.

-In 2008, the building opened for the first time to the public (it will have a small museum), after serving for many years as the park manager's residence.
+In 2008, the building opened for the first time to the public with a small museum after serving for many years as the park manager's residence.
+Today, the lighthouse has a very popular and unique keeper program.
+The weekly keepers run the gift shop from May through October and get to stay in the updated lighthouse keeper's quarters.

 The area around the lighthouse attracts many cross country skiers.
-There is a boat launch there, which is favored by sea kayakers.
 The location is becoming increasingly popular, which has subjected it to environmental issues that are being addressed by Peninsula Township.

 The Old Mission Peninsula is said to be a premier place to sea kayak.
-One gets close to shore, lighthouse, picnic grounds and parks.
-The bay offers a shelter from the prevailing westerly winds and from the Lake Michigan waves.
-Maps, rentals and guided tours are available.
+Maps, rentals, and guided tours are available.

-Because of its form, surroundings and location, it is photogenic, having inspired photographs and illustrations, including drawings and needlepoint.
+Mission Point is visited by about 100,000 people annually.